thebkv/bkv/Jonah_04.md

 ---

-This is the ultimate BKV table for the Book of Jonah.
-It demonstrates how the historical-psychological events of the Old Testament are precise **types** (*typoi*) of the spiritual triumph found in the New Testament.
+> This is the ultimate BKV table for the Book of Jonah.
+It demonstrates how the historical-psychological events of the Old Testament are precise **types** (*typoi*) of the spiritual triumph **perfectly realized in Christ's journey from the Cross to the Resurrection** in the New Testament.

+--

 The connection is often referred to as the **Sign of Jonah**.